Expect Sugar prices to trade sideways to lower: Angel Commodities

 Angel Commodities' report on Sugar

-Sugar Futures fell to one and half months low on Thursday due to higher availability of sugar in the domestic market as government extends curbs on holding of sugar stocks by six months for the sugar dealers and traders.
-As per USDA, India’s centrifugal sugar production in marketing year (MY) 2017/18 (Oct-Sept) is expected to increase by 18% to 25.8 mt.
+Sugar Futures fell last week due to higher availability of sugar in the domestic market as government extends curbs on holding of sugar stocks by six months for the sugar dealers and traders.
+As per USDA, India’s sugar production in marketing year (MY) 2017/18 (Oct-Sept) is expected to increase by 18% to 25.8 mt.

 Outlook